carter3689/Udacity-CarND-MPC-Project/README.md

 - **Timestep Length and Elapsed Duration (N & dt)**: *Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.*

+The values chosen for N and dt are 10 and 0.1, respectively.
+Admittedly, this was at the suggestion of Udacity's provided office hours for the project.
+These values mean that the optimizer is considering a one-second duration in which to determine a corrective trajectory.
+Adjusting either N or dt (even by small amounts) often produced erratic behavior.
+Other values tried include 20 / 0.05, 8 / 0.125, 6 / 0.15, and many others.

 - **Model Predictive Control with Latency**: *The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.*

 The approach to dealing with latency was twofold (not counting simply limiting the speed): the original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms (which happens to be the timestep interval) the actuations are applied another timestep later, so the equations have been altered to account for this (MPC.cpp lines 104-107).
 Also, in addition to the cost functions suggested in the lessons (punishing CTE, epsi, difference between velocity and a reference velocity, delta, acceleration, change in delta, and change in acceleration) an additional cost penalizing the combination of velocity and delta (MPC.cpp line 63) was included and results in much more controlled cornering.